estasney/Automation/README.md

 2. Click *Options* :arrow_right: *Options*
 3. On the General Tab, find *Selenium Core extensions (user-extensions.js)* and click *Browse...*
 4. Find the folder where you extracted the ZIP file.
 Locate the file *sideflow* or *sideflow.js* and click *Open*
+5. Next, un-check *Start recording immediately on open*
-5. Click *OK*
+6. Click *OK*

 #### Load the Script
 1. Click *File* :arrow_right: *Open*
-2. In the same folder, locate Lazy VE 0.5.0.
-Note: The numbers may be different.
+2. In the same folder, locate Lazy VE 0.5.1 Note: The numbers may be different.
 This simply indicates the version number.
 3. Select Lazy VE and Click *open*

 ## Running the Script